-Performance outcomes Acceptable outcomes Applicant response by Glenn & Powell and Wolveridge Architects).
-It is noted that only the ground level exceeds the prescribed 50% site cover (excluding road closure) and that this could be largely attributed to the minimal setbacks in the north and north-east portions of the site, where the building is set into the hillside and no amenity impacts are created.
-Overall the proposal is considered to comply with PO2.
-Building proportions and scale (other than for a dwell Building proportions and scale (other than for a dwelling house) PO3 The proportions and scale of any development are in character with the area and local streetscape.
-AO3.1 The overall length of a building does not exceed 30 metres and the overall length of any continuous wall does not exceed 15 metres.
+Performance outcomes Acceptable outcomes Applicant response Balconies, patios and similar spaces are designed to be open and light weight in appearance with a maximum of 20% of the façade being fully enclosed.
+AO3.4 Roof forms, materials and colours of buildings enhance the amenity of the street and locality, including: (a) the roofs of buildings are light coloured and non-reflecting; (b) white and shining metallic finishes are avoided on external surfaces in prominent view.
+Note - The building incorporates building design features and architectural elements detailed in Planning scheme policy SC 6.2 - Building design and architectural elements.
 Proposal complies.
-Refer to Architectural Plans prepared by Glenn & Powell and Wolveridge Architects.
-AO3.2 Balconies, patios and similar spaces are not enclosed or capable of being enclosed and used as a habitable room.
+Landscaping (other than for a dwelling house) PO4 Landscape planting is provided for the recreational amenity of residents/guests and incorporates dominant tropical vegetation which enhances the streetscape and the amenity of the area.
+AO4.1 A minimum of 35% of the site is provided as open space and recreation area with a minimum of 30% of this total; area provided for landscape planting.
 Proposal complies.
-Refer to Architectural Plans prepared by Glenn & Powell and Wolveridge Architects.
-AO3.3 Balconies, patios and similar spaces are designed to be open and light weight in appearance with a maximum of 20% of the façade being fully enclosed.
+Proposal provides appropriate level of outdoor recreation and amenity.
+AO4.2 Within the frontage setback area, a minimum width of 2 metres of landscape area includes a minimum 75% dense planting.
 Proposal complies.
-Refer to Architectural Plans prepared by Glenn & Powell and Wolveridge Architects.
-AO3.4 Roof forms, materials and colours of buildings enhance the amenity of the street and locality, including: (a) the roofs of buildings are light coloured and non-reflecting; Proposal complies.
-Refer to Architectural Plans prepared by Glenn & Powell and Wolveridge Architects.

-Performance outcomes Acceptable outcomes Applicant response (b) white and shining metallic finishes are avoided on external surfaces in prominent view.
-Note - The building incorporates building design features and architectural elements detailed in Planning scheme policy SC 6.2 - Building design and architectural elements.
-Landscaping (other than for a dwelling house) PO4 Landscape planting is provided for the recreational amenity of residents/guests and incorporates dominant tropical vegetation which enhances the streetscape and the amenity of the area.
-AO4.1 A minimum of 35% of the site is provided as open space and recreation area with a minimum of 30% of this total; area provided for landscape planting.
-Proposal generally complies.
-A review of the Development Summary - Ground Level drawing within the Architectural Plans prepared by Glenn & Powell and Wolveridge Architects indicates the following landscaping & recreation areas: • Pool Area - 335m2 • Planters = 78m2 • Landscape = 67m2 • Lawn Area = 66m2 • Gym = 151m2 • Pool Amen & Wellness = 133m2 • Treatment & Sauna = 65m2 • Total = 895m2 Based on site area of 2,833m2, 895m2 = 31.5%.
-Perimeter landscaping on lower ground level is not included in this calculation and would increase % to over 35%, plus if road reserve is closed, additional landscaped area is included.
-AO4.2 Within the frontage setback area, a minimum width of 2 metres of landscape Significant landscaping works are proposed within the Esplanade road reserve, while Murphy Street will remain largely naturally vegetated, thereby negating the need for Performance outcomes Acceptable outcomes Applicant response -- --- -- area includes a minimum 75% dense planting. dense landscaping along the frontages.
-Refer to Landscaping Plans prepared by Myles Baldwin Design.
 AO4.3 Within the side and rear setback areas, a minimum width of 1.5 metres of landscape area includes 75% dense planting.
+Rear boundary contains a drainage easement so cannot be densely landscaped while the southern boundary will include a solid fence and adjoins a driveway on the

-Dense landscaping is provided to side/rear boundaries.
-Refer to Landscaping Plans prepared by Myles Baldwin Design.
-For assessable development PO5 The establishment of uses is consistent with the outcomes sought for the Tourist accommodation zone and protects the zone from the intrusion of inconsistent uses.
+Performance outcomes Acceptable outcomes Applicant response adjacent property.
+It is not considered practical to add dense landscaping to the full length of the southern boundary given the relatively narrow width of the lot.
+For assessable development 1 PO5 The establishment of uses is consistent with the outcomes sought for the Tourist accommodation zone and protects the zone from the intrusion of inconsistent uses.
 AO5 Inconsistent uses as identified in Table 0.b are not established in the Tourist accommodation zone.
 N/A PO6 Development is located, designed, operated and managed to respond to the characteristics, features and constraints of the site and surrounds.
 Note - Planning scheme policy - Site assessments provides guidance on identifying the characteristics, features and constraints of a site and its surrounds.
 AO6 No acceptable outcomes are prescribed.
-Site is subject to extensive past earthworks and the proposal seeks to integrate with the unique topography and take advantage of its ability to absorb the built form and maintain the character and visual amenity of the area.
+Subject site is relatively unconstrained.
 PO7 Development does not adversely affect the tropical, tourist and residential character and amenity of the area in terms of traffic, noise, dust, odour, lighting or other physical or environmental impacts.
 AO7 No acceptable outcomes are prescribed.
-Proposal is consistent with the type of development that is characteristic of the area.
+Proposal complies.
 PO8 Any loading/unloading areas, servicing areas and outdoor storage areas are screened from public view or adjacent sensitive uses.
-AO8 Outdoor loading/unloading, servicing and storage areas are sited or screened so they are: (a) not visible from any off-site public place; Loading/unloading, servicing and storage areas are located indoors.
-Refer to Architectural Plans prepared by Glenn & Powell and Wolveridge Architects and Traffic Engineering Report prepared by Traffix Group.
+AO8 Outdoor loading/unloading, servicing and storage areas are sited or screened so they are: (a) not visible from any off-site public place; (b) not located adjacent to premises used for sensitive uses.
+Proposal complies.
+PO9 AO9.1 Proposal complies.